garrettclough/CodeWars/README.md

 # CodeWars

-A repository filled with codewars challenges (kata)
+A repository filled with codewars challenges (kata), leetcode, and hackerrank.

 ## Tech Stack